gboudreau/nest-api/README.md

 Nest Learning Thermostat API
 ============================

-This is a PHP class that will allow you to monitor and control your [Nest Learning Thermostat](http://www.nest.com/).
+This is a PHP class that will allow you to monitor and control your [Nest Learning Thermostat](http://www.nest.com/), and Nest Protect.

 Features
 --------

 - Caching so that it doesn't re-login when it doesn't need to. i.e. faster operations.
 - Getters:
-    - Current & target temparatures, humidity
+    - Current & target temperatures, humidity
     - Time to target temperature
     - Target temperature mode, fan mode
     - AC, heat, and fan status: on or off